 Closure of the Rocky Flats Environmental Technology Site (RFETS), as it was called during the remediation and decommissioning process, was a complicated matter due to the presence of TRU waste, TRU mixed waste, low-level radioactive waste, low-level mixed waste, sanitary waste, and chemical waste.
-"Orphaned" waste was also present on the site and had been stored there lacking a final disposal site.
+"Orphaned" waste was also present on the site and had been stored there in the absence of a final disposal site.
 In addition, decontamination of buildings and equipment was necessary before buildings could be demolished.
 Soil and water also required remediation and restoration.
-Highlights of the decommissioning projects, which included demolition of all buildings on RFETS, are described below (KHC 2003a-2003p, 2004a-2004n, and 2005a-2005g).
-Only two major incidents were reflected in the 2-and-a-half years of reports found: one is described in Section 2.7.1 and included in Table C-3 of Attachment C; the other is described in Section 2.7.8 and did not involve radiation.
+Highlights of the decommissioning projects, which included demolition of all buildings on RFETS, are described below (KHC 2003a to 2003o, 2004a to 2004n, and 2005a to 2005g).
+Only two major incidents were reflected in reports that covered about 2.5 years: one is described in Section 2.5.8 and did not involve radiation.

 In general, the buildings were subdivided into groups for the purposes of remediation and decontamination and decommissioning (D&D), in general conforming to their uses during the production years.
 The building clusters were further subdivided into dismantlement sets (or Sets) based on similarity of remediation work to be performed, and decommissioning areas, referring to demolition proceedings.
 Buildings and areas were ranked by level of contamination.
 Type 1 denoted being free of contamination, Type 3 denoted high levels of contamination or hazard.
-Type 2 denoted the need for remediation but without significant hazard or contamination (DOE 1999).
+Type 2 denoted the need for remediation but without significant hazard or contamination (DOE 2001a).

 The Building 371/374 Closure Project was comprised of Buildings 371, 374, 373, 374A, 377, 378, and 381, and 14 aboveground storage tanks, located within the Protected Area.
 All were slated for demolition to be consistent with the goal of permanent closure of RFP.
-The closure project had to deal with both radiological and chemical cleanup of the buildings, but only Buildings 371 and 374 were classified as highly contaminated (DOE 2001).
+The closure project had to deal with both radiological and chemical cleanup of the buildings, but only Buildings 371 and 374 were classified as highly contaminated (DOE 2001b).

 All special nuclear material (SNM) was removed from Building 371 Central Storage Vault on December 30, 2002.
-All plutonium oxide was removed from Building 371 and sent to the Savannah River Site, and the International Atomic Energy Agency closed building surveillance in December 2002 (KHC 2003b).
-On May 6, 2003, a fire occurred in glovebox 8 of Building 371 (KHC 2003c); this incident, which resulted in a Price-Anderson Enforcement Action Investigation, is included in Table D-2 of Attachment D. Rasching ring removal was completed on June 16, 2003 (KHC 2003d).
+All plutonium oxide was removed from Building 371 and sent to SRS, and the International Atomic Energy Agency closed building surveillance in December 2002 (KHC 2003b).
+On May 6, 2003, a fire occurred in glovebox 8 of Building 371 (KHC 2003c); this incident, which resulted in a Price-Anderson Enforcement Action Investigation, is included in Table D-2 of Attachment D. Raschig ring removal was completed on June 16, 2003 (KHC 2003d).
 On August 8, 2003, the Building 371 Material Access Area was closed, paving the way for the elimination of the Protected Area (KHC 2003e); the Protected Area was eliminated by November 2003 (KHC 2003f).

-Also by November 2003, all weapons-usable material from Building 371 had been shipped from the site and removal of more than 36,000 gal of sludge from 28 tanks was completed (KHC 2003f).
-Remaining sludge was removed from Buildings 371/374 by February 2004 (KHC 2004b) and the buildings were declared criticality incredible by August 2004 (KHC 2004c).
+Also by November 2003, all weapons-usable material from Building 371 had been shipped off the site and removal of more than 36,000 gal of sludge from 28 tanks was completed (KHC 2003f).
+The remaining sludge was removed from Buildings 371/374 by February 2004 (KHC 2004b), and the buildings were declared "criticality incredible" [free of the risk of criticality by August 2004 (KHC 2004c)].
 All TRU equipment had been removed from Building 374 by August 2004.
-Remaining plutonium stabilization and packaging system Plutonium Stabilization and Packing System equipment was removed from Building 371 on July 21, 2004 (KHC 2004c).
+Remaining Plutonium Stabilization and Packing System equipment was removed from Building 371 on July 21, 2004 (KHC 2004c).